TheHighBrid/vc/README.md

   mic ──PCM──▶  ElevenLabs agent  ──PCM──▶  speaker
                  ├─ speech-to-text (your words)
-                 ├─ LLM brain  (pick GPT or Gemini in the dashboard) └─ text-to-speech in Kenza's cloned voice
+                 ├─ LLM brain  (pick GPT or Gemini in the dashboard) └─ text-to-speech in voice cloned voice
 ```

 The Android app stays thin: it streams microphone audio up over a WebSocket and